-Sometimes, blind acceptance of cultural myths can dampen desire to the point of extinction.
+Sometimes, blind acceptance of cultural myths can dampen the desire to the point of extinction.
 That is especially true of sex and the aged.
-"In the geriatric field, one of the last bastions of culturally enforced ignorance persists in the area of sex and sexuality," observed a renowned sex therapist.
+“In the geriatric field, one of the last bastions of culturally enforced ignorance persists in the area of sex and sexuality,” observed a renowned sex therapist.
 The widely accepted cultural dogma that sexual interaction between older people is not only socially unacceptable, but may be physically harmful, results in thousands of men and women withdrawing from active sexual expression every year.
 While it may be true that someone in their 60s may not be able to do what they did in their 20s, one needs to remember that this is normal.
 If you are under the impression that a failed sexual encounter means the end of your sex life, you may be heading towards various degrees of impotency.
 Men and women can continue to remain sexually active through their whole lives, provided they are in sound physical and mental health.

 The common reasons for a reduced sex drive in later years are:

 – Misconception about one’s waning sexuality